 Melnikov’s recording of the Preludes and Fugues by Shostakovich was awarded the BBC Music Magazine Award, Choc de classica and the Jahrespreis der Deutschen Schallplattenkritik.
 In 2011, it was also named by the BBC Music Magazine as one of the “50 Greatest Recordings of All Time.”
 Additionally, his discography features works by Brahms, Rachmaninov, Shostakovich and Scriabin.
 Along with Isabelle Faust, Jean-Guihen Queyras, Pablo Heras-Casado and the Freiburger Barockorchester, Melnikov recorded a trilogy of albums featuring the Schumann Concertos and Trios; the second installment, featuring the Piano Concerto and the Piano Trio No. 2, was released in September 2015.
-Other releases include a November 2016 recording featuring works of Prokofiev, a recording released in June 2017 with Chausson and Franck repertoire and his most recent release, „Four Pieces, Four Pianos“, which has been released in February 2018 and has since then been highly acclaimed by critics.
+Other releases include a 2016 recording featuring works of Prokofiev, a recording released in June 2017 with Chausson and Franck repertoire and his most recent release, „Four Pieces, Four Pianos“, which has been released in February 2018 and has since then been highly acclaimed by critics.

 In the 2019/20 season Alexander Melnikov will tour his project “Many Pianos”, where he performs a solo recital on different instruments reflecting the periods in which the works were written, and which will take him to Tokyo, Vienna and Schwetzingen, among others.
 In addition to concerts with Ensemble Resonanz, Gewandhaus Orchestra Leipzig and Basel Symphony Orchestra, he continues his close collaboration with Tapiola Sinfonietta.